dusadrian/academic/content/home/software.md

 The most important R package I've created is called [QCA](https://cran.r-project.org/web/packages/QCA/index.html), which does Qualitative Comparative Analysis for all types of input data: binary crisp, multi-value crisp and fuzzy sets.
 This package is now used in many universities and summer schools all over the world.

-I am currently working with Ciprian Păduraru on producing a parallel version of the minimization algorithm, which has the potential of increasing the execution speed function of the number of cores from the machine where the package is installed.
+I am currently working on a parallel version of the minimization algorithm, having a lot pf potential to increase the execution speed, function of the number of cores from the machine where the package is installed.

 Linked to QCA is an independent package called [venn](https://cran.r-project.org/web/packages/venn/index.html), that creates Venn diagrams for up to 7 sets.
 It is specifically written for graphing entire sets or any other custom intersection, specified as a SOP (sum of products) expression.

 Interpreting SOP expressions, as well as a good number of useful miscellanea functions, are tasks perfored by the [admisc](https://cran.r-project.org/web/packages/admisc/index.html) package.

-Another incipient package that has a lot of potential is called [DDIwR](https://cran.r-project.org/web/packages/DDIwR/index.html), with a number of useful functions based on the Data Documentation Initiative standard.
+Another package with a lot of potential is called [DDIwR](https://cran.r-project.org/web/packages/DDIwR/index.html), having a number of useful functions based on the Data Documentation Initiative standard.
+It can also convert to and from various statistical formats, and it recently gained a graphical user interface, packed into a software called [StatConverter](https://roda.github.io/StatConverter/).

-Together with Emilian Hossu, I currently develop an new type of Graphical User Interface generator for R, creating [custom dialogs](https://github.com/roda/R-GUI-DialogCreator) that are imported in a [main application](https://github.com/roda/R-GUI-MainApp), employing ElectronJS from the node.js environment.
+Together with Emilian Hossu, I currently develop a new type of GUI generator for R, creating [custom dialogs](https://github.com/roda/R-GUI-DialogCreator) that are imported in a [main application](https://github.com/roda/R-GUI-MainApp), employing ElectronJS from the Node.js environment.
 It uses webkit as a standard environment, so the created dialogs look exactly the same on the users' machines.

-As an added bonus, this is achieved irrespective of their operating systems, because the dialog objects are created from scratch using the magic of Scalable Vector Graphics provided by the RaphaëlJS library.
+One of the most promising recent R packages is called [declared](https://cran.r-project.org/web/packages/declared/index.html), which (finally) enables R users to declare multiple missing values.
+Since it is a new addition in the R ecosystem, this special type of object has an entire suite of associated functions, for instance to calculate weighted summaries even for the missing values.